vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

     2. Change display sizes to check if elements positions are correct, specially the responsiveness of the nav bar.
     3. Within the 'burger' icon, check if elements are positioned to the right of the screen and if the JavaScript embedded in the menu loads properly.
     4. Check functionality and responsiveness on mobile phones, tablets and other devices.
-    5. Try all the links in the landing page, including buttons that trigger modals ("Access tiers section" and "Button Lexicon" sections), check round buttons ("Try the App" section and "About Links").

 2. Landing Page Links:
     1. Check the links on table in the "Access Tiers" section to trigger modals.